nais/doc/docs/tutorials/hello-nais.md

 ### GitHub Actions workflow

-GitHub Actions uses the `Dockerfile` from step 1 and the `app.yaml` from step 2. to build and deploy your application to NAIS.
+GitHub Actions uses the `Dockerfile` from step 1 and the `app.yaml` from step 2. to build and deploy your application to Nais.

 Create a file called `main.yaml` in a `.github/workflows`-folder.